 Black cumin seed is very popular in North African, Pakistani, and Iranian meat, curry, and rice dishes.
 Biryani and korma both benefit from a sprinkle of black cumin.
 The spice is sweeter than regular cumin, with an intense lemon taste.
 Its flavor mellows once toasted and there is a prominent nutty undertone.

 Limited production of black cumin seeds makes it hard to get.
 This results in costly pricing at markets and supermarkets globally.

 If you enjoy cooking African recipes then you may have come across Grains of Paradise, a relative of turmeric, ginger, and cardamom.
 The pyramid-shaped seeds are aromatic, with a peppery, spicy flavor.
 It is a useful spice for finishing dishes, sprinkled over food in place of regular pepper.

 Also known as Guinea pepper, alligator pepper, or Roman pepper, this spice is gaining popularity in various regions of the world, which is pushing up the price tag for the ingredient.

 Cardamom is popular in Northern Europe, the Middle East, Asia, and India, offering a strong aroma and a herbal, spicy, mint-like flavor.
-Indian cooks use the green variety throughout their food, adding it to many spice blends, stews, curries, and chai tea.
+Indian and Sri Lankan cooks use the green variety throughout their food, adding it to many spice blends, stews, curries, and chai tea.
 The spice must be harvested by hand, which makes it another expensive spice to include in your rack at home.